bhardwajrizul/EasyAuth-v1/README.md

 >  **Important Notice** : Read before using the application

 >This is a personal project which I started with the intent of learning how authentication and authorization works.
 This by no means provides complete authentication or authorization and such services should never be implemented on your own.
-The application has many buys and unresolved issues!
+The application might have bugs and unresolved issues!

 ***
 ## License